Wood thrush: Distribution and habitat

 nest parasitism by brown-headed cowbirds, as well as loss of habitat in the winter range.

+A Costa Rica-based study found that wood thrushes prefer environments with high precipitation on their non-breeding grounds, possibly due to greater prey availability in those habitats.

 Conservation status

 The wood thrush has become a symbol of the decline of Neotropical songbirds of eastern North America, having declined by approximately 50% since 1966.
 Along with many other species, this thrush faces threats both to its North American breeding grounds and Central American wintering grounds.
 Forest fragmentation in North American forests has resulted in both increased nest predation and increased cowbird parasitism, significantly reducing their reproductive success.
 A study by the Cornell Laboratory of Ornithology was the first large-scale analysis that linked acid rain to this thrush's decline.
 Continued destruction of primary forest in Central America eliminated preferred wood thrush wintering habitats, likely forcing the birds to choose secondary habitats where mortality rates are higher.
 In spite of this, the wood thrush is considered to be Least Concern.

 Vagrancy

 The wood thrush has been recorded twice as a vagrant in Europe, in Iceland at Kvísker in Öræfi East Skaftafellssýsla by Björnsson Hálfdán on 23 October 1967 and on Wingletang Down, St Agnes, Isles of Scilly, England on 7 October 1987.